chaseplusplus0/Mario-Kart-Bike/Software/Tachometer/README.md

 # Dependencies

 This program was designed for the Arduino Nano and the KY-032 IR obstacle avoidance sensor.
 Without modifying pin choices and connections, it will only work with these components.
 All functions used are present within the Arduino IDE.
+It is programmed in C++.

 # Installation